frederik-smrthme/venuse-battery-analyzer/README.md

 - future estimation of balancing current
 - future capacity / SoH analysis

-The current Marstek data source provides only minimum and maximum cell voltage.
+The current data source provides only minimum and maximum cell voltage.
 The internal data model is deliberately prepared for **all 16 individual cell voltages** when these become available later.

 ## Architecture